faaxm/exmpl-cmake-grpc/README.md

 ### Install dependencies via CMake FetchContent
 If you do not want to install the gRPC dependency on your system, you can also pull it in via CMake FetchContent.
 This will also pull protobuf as it is a dependency for gRPC.
-With this method you can simply use the following commands to build this project and its dependencies:
+With this method you do not need to install gRPC/manually can simply use the following commands to build the project and its dependencies:
 ```
 cmake -B build -DGRPC_FETCHCONTENT=TRUE -DGRPC_VERSION_TAG=v1.48.1 -DgRPC_BUILD_TESTS=OFF
 cmake --build build